docker-archive/dcus-hol-2016/docker-datacenter/README.md

    The screenshot above shows the container running on `v111node1` and port `5000`.

-   The IP address that is shown in the screenshot above is the nodes private IP.
+   > **Note**: The IP address that is shown in the screenshot above is the nodes private IP.
 You cannot reach this IP address from the internet.

 4. Now that you know the node and port the application's web front-end is operating on, make a note of the node's hostname from your lab details.

 5. Point your browser to the application.

-  To do this, combine the nodes public IP or public DNS with port 5000 as follows:
+  To do this, combine the node's hostname (from your registration email) with port 5000 as follows:

   - `<hostname>:5000`

   For example: `http://v111node1-3634b10bff8349cb9dc6b4fe3649b571-22.cloudapp.net:5000`.

   If you completed all the steps correctly, you will see a very cool application that allows you to search for food trucks in San Francisco.

+  > **Note**: It can sometimes take a minute or two for the webapp to display.
+This is due to the application pulling in data to display.

   ![](http://i.imgur.com/vOkgc2l.jpg)